philheller/semantic_decoding/README.md

 ```

 # Known issues
+1. Only EOS tokens
-> ⚠️ There is currently still an edge case which will throw an exception:
+⚠️ There is currently still an edge case which will throw an exception:
-> Usually, when eos tokens are produced, alternatives have to be generated for beam search to keep going (same sequence but without the eos token).
+Usually, when eos tokens are produced, alternatives have to be generated for beam search to keep going (same sequence but without the eos token).
 However, it can currently happen, that in a generation step, all synt. hyps are eos tokens which leaves no other hyps to keep generating.
 This will be fixed soon.

+2. Batching and scores
+Scores are not resolving to be the same based on batching and masking.
+This can change the results of beam search (more on that in [tests regarding differences in scores](./tests/score_differences/different_beams.py)).
+To make a result reproducible (and thus easily accessible), batching should be avoided.
+Not batched computations can be reproduced.